Destinations Greece Athens

 Choose a peninsula-side room over garden-side — the difference is the entire reason

-InsiderSkip the headline Nafsika building rooms unless you want resort scale — the Arion (the original Astir Palace building from the 1960s) has better proportions and the same sea view.
-Book a peninsula-side over a garden-side; the difference is the entire reason.
+InsiderSkip the headline Nafsika-building rooms unless you want resort scale; the Arion (the original Astir Palace building, from the 1960s) has better proportions and the same sea view.
+Book a peninsula-side over a garden-side, since the difference is the entire reason you came.

-One&Only's first Greek opening — November 2023, on a protected 21-hectare beach-and-forest reserve on the Glyfada coast, restored from a stretch of the 1960s Athenian Riviera.
-127 rooms, bungalows, and villas; a clutch of restaurants led by Ora (Greek-Italian, by chef Ettore Botrini) and the Peruvian beach club Manko; the first Guerlain Spa in Greece; and a private cove.
-The opening flagship of a new generation of Athenian Riviera resorts; quieter and newer than the Four Seasons Astir, with a contemporary-Greek design language throughout.
-20 minutes from the airport, about 30 minutes from central Athens.
+One&Only’s first Greek opening, November 2023, on a protected 21-hectare beach-and-forest reserve on the Glyfada coast, restored from a stretch of the 1960s Athenian Riviera.
+127 rooms, bungalows, and villas; a run of restaurants led by Ora (Greek-Italian, by chef Ettore Botrini) and the Peruvian beach club Manko; the first Guerlain Spa in Greece; a private cove.
+The opening flagship of a new generation of Athenian Riviera resorts, quieter and newer than the Four Seasons Astir, with a contemporary-Greek design language throughout.
+20 minutes from the airport, about 30 from central Athens.

 What it's known for